zaibyte/zbuf/extent/v1/README.md

 ###I/O

-1. Use direct I/O for saving memory copy cost
+v1 is built upon on local file system(XFS) with direct I/O model. ([Here](https://www.scylladb.com/2017/10/05/io-access-methods-scylla/) is a good comparison of different I/O models in Linux).

+Direct I/O gets a balance of performance and application complexity.

+Others:

-2. Only one goroutine could write object sequentially, avoiding non-sequential state.(segments file plays the WAL role indeed, so we can't tolerate beyond failed write has succeeded one).
+1. Only one goroutine could write object sequentially, avoiding non-sequential state.(segments file plays the WAL role indeed, so we can't tolerate beyond failed write has succeeded one).
-3. Read is thread-safe, because it has no side-effect
+2. Read is thread-safe, because it has no side-effect

 ####Data Integrity